-VDB groups based operations will return a single Job to monitor the overall status of the series of individual VDB operations.
+VDB groups based operations will return a single job to monitor the overall status of the series of individual VDB operations.
 If one of those individual operations is unable to complete, DCT will report a "fail", but any individual operations that are able to successfully complete will still do so.

-3.2.2 Comparing Self Service Containers to VDB groups
+3.2.2 Comparing Self-Service containers to VDB groups

-As mentioned above, VDB groups are a crucial DCT concept that enables Self Service functionality outside of the Self Service application.
-One can consider VDB groups to act similarly to Self Service containers, in that it provides grouping and synchronization among VDBs, but VDB groups can provide a more flexible approach for users.
-Additional points for example:
+As mentioned above, VDB groups are a crucial DCT concept that enable Self-Service functionality outside of the Self-Service application.
+Consider VDB groups acting similarly to Self-Service containers, in that it provides grouping and synchronization among VDBs, but VDB groups can provide a more flexible approach for users.
+Here are some additional points for example:

-- The same VDB can be included in multiple VDB groups - Including a VDB in a VDB group does not prevent operations on the VDB individually - VDBs can be added to or removed from VDB groups - · VDB groups do not have their own timeline
+- The same VDB can be included in multiple VDB groups - Including a VDB in a VDB group does not prevent operations on the VDB individually - VDBs can be added to or removed from VDB groups - VDB groups do not have their own timeline

-3.2.3 DCT Bookmarks
+3.2.3 Bookmarks

 DCT Bookmarks are a new concept that represents a human-readable snapshot reference that is maintained within DCT.
-This is not to be confused with Self Service bookmarks that are maintained separately within the Self Service application.
-With DCT Bookmarks, Developers can now reference meaningful data (e.g. capturing a schema version reference to pair with an associated code version, capturing test failure data so that developers can reproduce the error in a developer environment, etc.) and use those references for any number of use cases (e.g. versioning data as code, quickly provisioning a break/fix environment with relevant data, etc.).
-DCT Bookmarks are compatible with both VDBs and VDB groups and can be used as a reference for common timeflow operations such as:
+This is not to be confused with Self-Service bookmarks, maintained separately within the Self-Service application.
+With DCT Bookmarks, developers can now reference meaningful data (e.g. capturing a schema version reference to pair with an associated code version, capturing test failure data so that developers can reproduce the error in a developer environment, etc.) and use those references for any number of use-cases (e.g. versioning data as code, quickly provisioning a break/fix environment with relevant data, etc.).
+DCT Bookmarks are compatible with both VDBs and VDB groups, and can be used as a reference for common timeflow operations such as:

-- Provisioning a VDB or VDB group from a bookmark - Refreshing a VDB or VDB group to a bookmark - Rewinding a VDB or VDB group to a bookmark - Share (Refresh a VDB or VDB group from a compatible sibling VDB or VDB groups' bookmark) bookmarks with a compatible testing environment - (i) Additional Information
+- Provisioning a VDB or VDB group from a bookmark - Refreshing a VDB or VDB group to a bookmark - Rewinding a VDB or VDB group to a bookmark

-DCT Bookmarks have associated retention policies, the default value is 30 days, but policies can be customized anywhere from a day to an infinite amount of time.
+(i) DCT Bookmarks have associated retention policies, the default value is 30 days, but policies can be customized anywhere from a day to an infinite amount of time.
 Once the Bookmark expires, DCT will delete the bookmark.

 Bookmarks are compatible with individual VDBs and VDB groups.
-Bookmark Sharing is only available for engines 6.0.13 and above.
+Bookmark Sharing is only available for engines on version 6.0.13 and above.

-DCT Bookmarks, when created, initiates a snapshot operation on each and every VDB in order to maintain synchronicity between each VDB.
-In that same vein, bookmark-based VDB group operations will have each VDB-specific sub process run in parallel (as opposed to sequentially) to reduce drift between grouped VDBs
+DCT Bookmarks, when created, initiate a snapshot operation on each and every VDB in order to maintain synchronicity between each VDB.
+In that same vein, bookmark-based VDB group operations will have each VDB-specific sub-process run in parallel (as opposed to sequentially) to reduce drift between grouped VDBs.